jasonchongg/songanalysis/README.md

 Data:
 The dataset collected and used in the feature analysis is displayed here.
 Work in progress.

-## Future
+## Future Upgrades
 As the project grows, the goal is to develop a coherent data collection process to allow you to cycle through multiple dates or weeks of top 200 charts.
-The app is meant to allow you to conduct time-series analysis of popularity trends and also allow you to conduct multi-track analysis.
+The app is meant to allow you to eventually conduct time-series analysis of popularity trends and also allow you to conduct multi-track analysis.
 I hope to implement genres as well as a Key Insight portion where there is a summary of the audio analysis.

 ## Machine Learning
 Initially before this project, I conducted an exploratory analysis on Drake songs utilizing a similar data collection method.
-It can be read [here](http://rpubs.com/jason3319/drakepredictions).
 Potentially, I may integrate machine learning models if the data is sufficient to see whether artificial intelligence can accurately predict artist's based on track audio features.